 exec /path/of/shell

-See the below example from my system
+See the given below example from our system.

 linux@tuxworld:~$ whereis ksh